Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: The full M5 Hopf-WZ anomaly is a homotopy Whitehead integral

-where $Q_6 \in \Omega^6\big( \widetilde \Sigma^7 \big)$ is any differential form which satisfies This exists by \eqref{VolumeForm} and because cohomology classes of differential forms in top degree on compact connected manifolds are in bijection with the values of their integrals (e.g. \cite[Sec.
-7.3, Thm.
+This exists by \eqref{VolumeForm} and because cohomology classes of differential forms in top degree on compact connected manifolds are in bijection with the values of their integrals (e.g. \cite[\S 7.3, Thm.
 7.5]{Lafontaine15}).
-It is clear that $\eta^\ast$ thus defined satisfies the boundary conditions in \eqref{ThedgcHomotopy}, as a linear map.
-Hence it only remains to check that it is indeed a dgc-algebra homomorphism, in that it respects the differentials on the generators.
+It is clear that $\eta^\ast$ thus defined satisfies the required boundary conditions of a homotopy in \eqref{ThedgcHomotopy}.
+Hence it only remains to check that it is indeed a dg-algebra homomorphism, in that it respects the differentials on the generators.
 This is verified by direct computation: